Special Report: 2020 U.S. census plagued by hacking threats, cost overruns

 Census Bureau spokesman Michael Cook declined to comment on the incidents described to Reuters by census security sources.
 He said no data was stolen during the 2018 system test and that the bureau’s systems worked as designed.

 The work of Pega and T-Rex is part of the bureau’s $5 billion push to modernize the census and move it online for the first time.
 The project involves scores of technology contractors building dozens of systems for collecting, processing and storing data and training census workers for the once-a-decade count.
-T-Rex’s security work is projected to cost taxpayers up to $1.4 billion, according to the census budget, making it the largest recipient of the more than $3.1 billion that the bureau set aside for contracts.
+T-Rex’s work, which includes security, data storage and performance testing, is projected to cost taxpayers up to $1.4 billion, according to the census budget.
+That makes the company the largest recipient of the more than $3.1 billion that the bureau set aside for contracts.

 “The IT is really in jeopardy,” said Kane Baccigalupi, a private security consultant who previously worked on the census project for two years as a member of the federal digital services agency 18F, part of the General Services Administration.
 “They’ve gone with a really expensive solution that isn’t going to work.”